 If we look at the stats:

-46% of the new hires fail to achieve the goal or fulfil the tasks within the first 18 months.
-The reason of failure is not the skills but the attitude and culture problem.
+- 46% of the new hires fail to achieve the goal or fulfill the tasks within the first 18 months.
+The reason for failure is not the skills but the attitude and culture problem.

 In a non-tech startup, manpower is highly required.
 Without manpower, non-technical startups can’t run.
 There is no barrier of qualifications for joining a non-tech startup.
 Even, the illiterate candidate can also join it.
 Candidates get wages on the basis of their work per day.
 Employee availability is quite fast in it but the rate of getting employees is near about same as the rate of losing them.
 Employees prefer to join another job (if they get) at higher wages.
 If we talk about people management, it’s comparatively poor as illiterate or less educated people work here.